 The Australian American Association is a non-profit community organisation that aims to enhance the understanding, mutual appreciation and friendly co-operation between Australia and the United States.
 The AAA Canberra Division facilitates events and social gatherings to share our strong cultural and historical ties.
 We celebrate these ties while also recognising the critical importance of this alliance, particularly in times when democratic ideals, rule of law and basic human rights are challenged.

 Our dedicated Committee of volunteers are passionate about preserving and building the Association and continuing its commitment to the enduring mateship between Australia and the United States.
-Click on their photos to find their bios and contact details.

 Building and Celebrating Our